SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ## Rating Criteria

-We rank these chips in the following categories: Reset Time, Cost, Availability, and Build Quality.
+We rank these chips in the following categories: Drift Time, Cost, Availability, and Build Quality.
+Drift time can be described by the time it takes for the tracker to lose tracking accuracy due to accumulated errors from its IMU.

 These factors are meant to give a quick indication as to what to expect from various IMUs; your mileage may vary.
 For clarification purposes: If two out of ten chips or breakout boards are dead on arrival or die during early use, we refer to that as poor build quality.